orchetect/swift-timecode/README.md

 | :---: | :--: | :--: | :------: | :-----: | :---: | :-----: | :----: | :------: |
 |   🟢   |  🟢   |  🟢   |    🟢     |    🟢    |   -   |    -    | - | - |

+[^1]: Cross-compiling using the WASM SDK on macOS requires using a standard [Swift toolchain](https://swift.org/install) due to a compiler bug in the Swift toolchain that comes bundled in Xcode 26.

-[^1]: Support for indicated platforms is either planned or WIP.
+[^2]: Support for indicated platforms is either planned or WIP.

 ## Getting Started